retaildevcrews/helium/README.md

 - This takes several minutes to run
 - This reference app is designed to use a simple dataset from IMDb of 1300 movies and their associated actors and genres
 - Follow the steps in the [IMDb Repo](https://github.com/retaildevcrews/imdb) to create a Cosmos DB server, database, and collection and load the sample IMDb data
+  - Be sure to clone the IMDB Repo into a separate folder from this project as you will need to run a command to populate your Cosmos DB instance
   - The repo readme also provides an explanation of the data model design decisions

   > You can safely start with the Create Cosmos DB step